Locations of visitors to this page

 When it is sometimes impossible for civilians to go home, UNHCR helps them either to integrate in countries where they first sought asylum or to go to one of some 16 states which regularly accept refugees for permanent resettlement.
 18

-In other words, the UNRWA maintains a staff size of over 4 times more than that of UNHCR and requires half the budget of the UNHCR, but only operates in a measly 4% of the countries UNHCR does and is concerned with only 13% of the number of people the UNHCR handles.
-The UNHCR has already settled 50 million refugees and is currently responsible for over 32 million people while the UNRWA is focused only on 4.4 million; a population that not only should have been resettled three generations ago, but is exponentially increasing in size thanks to the UNRWA counting descendants of refugees as yet more refugees.
+The UNRWA maintains a staff size of over 4 times more than that of UNHCR and requires half the budget, but only operates in a measly 4% of the countries UNHCR does and is concerned with only 13% of the number of people the UNHCR handles.
+The UNHCR has already settled 50 million refugees and is currently responsible for over 32 million people while the UNRWA is focused only on 4.4 million; a population that not only should have been resettled three or four generations ago, but is exponentially increasing in size.

 Related Information: